 5. Hooley Night

 Johnnie Fox’s pub is probably one of the best-known traditional pubs and restaurants in Ireland and it is loved by visitors and locals alike.
-It offers traditional music every night but if you are in town for one of its infamous Hooley Night events, you won’t want to miss it.
+It offers traditional music every night but if you are in town for one of its infamous Hooley Night events, you won’t want to miss it as it is unique.

 The Hooley Night consists of a delicious 4-course meal, followed by some Irish folk ballads, Irish dancing and more live music.
 You can grab a shuttle in town every night and it’s open to children as young as six, so it’s an exciting night that the whole family can enjoy together.